Option in Geographical Information Systems (GIS)

 Students conducting GIS work in a lab of ERSC-GEOG 4640H, Watershed Management.

-Students who want more extensive GIS knowledge and experience from their degree may complete the Emphasis in Geographic Information Systems.
-This program of study is available to students taking an Honours (4-year) degree in any of:
+Students who want more extensive GIS knowledge and experience from their degree may complete the Option in Geographic Information Systems joint-program with Fleming College.
+This is available to students taking an Honours (4-year) degree in any of:

 - Archaeology B.A. or B.Sc.